MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.47 Google API

 The calendar app is able to sync with a Google calendar.
+Validation will be successful if the application can sync with a user's Google calendar.
+The system will also be tested to verify that Google calendars doesn't automatically sync without proper access permissions.

 #### 4.2.47.1 Sync Google Calendar

-The calendar app correctly syncs with the selected Google calendar.
+The testers will test the sync functionality between an I-Learn calendar and a Google calendar.
+The application will be tested to verify that Google calendars only syncs with proper permissions, an error message will notify the user that Google calendars must acquire permission by linking a Google account with the Student Calendar app.
+If there is no network connectivity then the user will receive an error message stating that sync will try again later.

 ### 4.2.48 Apple API

-The calendar app is able to sync with an Apple calendar
+The calendar app is able to sync with a Apple calendar.
+Validation will be successful if the application can sync with a user's Apple calendar.
+The system will also be tested to verify that Apple calendars doesn't automatically sync without proper access permissions.

 #### 4.2.48.1 Sync Apple Calendar

-The app correctly syncs to an Apple calendar
+The testers will test the sync functionality between an I-Learn calendar and an Apple calendar.
+The application will be tested to verify that Apple calendars only syncs with proper permissions,an error message will notify the user that Apple calendars must acquire permission by linking an Apple account with the Student Calendar app.
+If there is no network connectivity then the user will receive an error message stating that sync will try again later.

 ### 4.2.49 Outlook API

-The calendar app is able to sync with an Outlook calendar.
+The calendar app is able to sync with a Outlook calendar.
+Validation will be successful if the application can sync with a user's Outlook calendar.
+The system will also be tested to verify that Outlook calendars doesn't automatically sync without proper access permissions.

 #### 4.2.49.1 Sync Outlook Calendar

-The calendar syncs to the selected Outlook calendar.
+The testers will test the sync functionality between an I-Learn calendar and an Outlook calendar.
+The application will be tested to verify that Outlook calendars only syncs with proper permissions, an error message will notify the user that Outlook calendars must acquire permission by linking an Outlook account with the Student Calendar app.
+If there is no network connectivity then the user will receive an error message stating that sync will try again later.

 ### 4.2.50 Toolbox Bar

-When the app is open the toolbox, bar is present in the app.
+When the app is open the toolbox bar is present in the app.
+Validation will be successful if the application on opening displays the toolbox bar.
+The system will also be tested to verify that the toolbox bar opens correctly while the app is in use.

 #### 4.2.50.1 Search Bar

 The tool box bar will have a search bar and it must be able to search for various items in the calendar app.
+Testers will test that the search bar is accessible from the toolbox bar.
+They will also validate that the bar allows users to search for specific keywords.
+An error message will be displayed if the keyword is not found.

 #### 4.2.50.2 Timer

-After the timer function is selected the app displays the time left to complete the assignment.
+The toolbox bar will have a timer button that will display the time the user has left to complete an assignment.
+Testers will test that the timer function is actually accessible from the toolbox bar.
+An error will be displayed if a user has no assignments due, or if they have not enrolled in any classes.

 #### 4.2.50.3 Assignment Progress Bar

-After the assignment process bar is selected the app displays the user's assignment progress.
+The toolbox bar will have an assignment progress bar that will display the user's assignment progress.
+Testers will ensure that this feature is accessible from the toolbox bar.
+An error message will be displayed if there is no valid assignments, or if the user is not enrolled in any classes.

 #### 4.2.50.4 Suggest Meeting Times

-When this function is selected and associates calendars are checked the app will display the best times for the group to meet.
+The toolbox bar will have a suggest meeting time button that will display the best times for setting up a group meeting.
+Testers will ensure that this feature is accessible from the toolbox bar.
+An error message will be displayed if a user tries to use this feature but is not part of a group.

 ### 4.2.51 Custom Images and Icons

 Validation will be successful if the user can upload custom images and they are displayed successfully to the app.
+The system will be tested to ensure that the user can upload images to the app and they display correctly.

 #### 4.2.51.1 Custom Images and Icons

 We will use multiple custom images and icons to verify the users can use their custom images to personalize their app.
+Testers will test that images upload correctly to app and that they are also viewable.
+An error message will alert the user if the image doesn't upload properly or if it is an unaccepted file type.
+If there is no network connectivity an error message will alert the user and ask them to try again later.
+If images don't display properly there will be an error where the image should be alerting the user that the image is unviewable.

 ### 4.2.52 Custom Videos